Warning: contains spoilers for Avengers: Infinity War (2018) and Avengers: Endgame (2019).

 Avengers: Infinity War truly surprised me.
 It doesn’t hold such a special place in my heart for simply being the last film I watched with my Dad before he died, or for being so much better than it had any right to be, but mainly because it was the first MCU film to get me properly excited for its follow-up, which I was praying would deliver on the hype.
 And deliver it did.
 Avengers: Endgame is an overwhelmingly satisfying, action-packed, and bittersweet – albeit bloated – conclusion to the first chapter in the MCU saga.

 Endgame picks up where its predecessor left off, with the team – or what’s left of it – low on morale, defeated, resentful, and guilt-stricken.
-After their interstellar rescue at the hand of Carol Danvers/Captain Marvel (Brie Larson), Tony Stark/Iron Man (Robert Downey Jr.) and Nebula/still just Nebula (Karen Gillan) reunite with their allies and – rather quickly in terms of run time – find and kill the mad titan Thanos.
+After their interstellar rescue at the hand of Carol Danvers/Captain Marvel (Brie Larson, who by the way, doesn’t get nearly enough screen time), Tony Stark/Iron Man (Robert Downey Jr.) and Nebula/still just Nebula (Karen Gillan) reunite with their allies and – rather quickly in terms of run time – find and kill the mad titan Thanos.
 Without the stones and at a loss for what to do, they come to accept their new life and do their best to protect a beleaguered planet.
 That is, until Scott Lang/Ant-Man (Paul Rudd) returns from his trip to the quantum realm (Ant-Man and the Wasp).
 With Lang’s help, the group decide to harness the power of Pym particles in order to return to pivotal moments of MCU films past to recover older instances of the stones: the New York battle in Avengers Assemble, Thor: The Dark World-era Asgard, and Vormir at the opening of Guardians of the Galaxy.

 In addition to those mentioned above, contrary to the typical idea of an ‘endgame’, the film’s stuffed cast includes series mainstays Steve Rogers/Captain America (Chris Evans), Thor (Chris Hemsworth), Natasha Romanoff/Black Widow (Scarlett Johansson), Bruce Banner/Hulk (Mark Ruffalo) and Clint Barton/Hawkeye (Jeremy Renner) as well as a few returning favourites which will not be spoiled, in addition to, of course, Josh Brolin’s fantastically intimidating demigod Thanos, likely to go down as one of cinema’s greatest villains.
 Customary at this point, the whole cast put in exceptional performances, particularly the film’s leads; Hemsworth helps to round out some of the film’s rougher, darker edges with some light relief, while Downey Jr. and Evans shine in some of the more poignant moments, their performances hitting the emotional beats Endgame aims for.

 Like Infinity War, on paper Endgame shouldn’t work.
 It’s copious in cast members and storylines, but the conclusion of a decade’s hard work winds up a historic entry in not just the MCU but in the history of cinema.
-I can say little else than the twenty-second Marvel movie is, for the most part, nothing short of an unequivocal triumph.
+I can say little else than the twenty-second Marvel movie is nothing short of an unequivocal triumph.